LionelDarras/PyVantagePro/docs/index.rst

 Feedback & Contribute
 ---------------------

 Your feedback is more than welcome.
-Write email to Lionel.Darras@obs.ujf-grenoble.fr and Salem.Harrache@gmail.com or post bugs and feature `requests on github`_.
+Write email to the `PyVantagePro mailing list`_.

+.. _`PyVantagePro mailing list`: pyvantagepro@librelist.com

 There are several ways to contribute to the project: